Your Right to Opt-Out of Sale of Your Personal Information

-While we believe Ate Up With Motor does not technically meet any of the applicability thresholds specified by this California law, we are committed to providing visitors with as many privacy choices as we reasonably can.
+Although we believe we do not meet any of the applicability thresholds specified by this California law, we are committed to providing visitors with as many privacy choices as we reasonably can.

-How to Exercise Your Opt-Out Rights or Other California Privacy Rights
+How to Opt-Out or Exercise Your Other California Privacy Rights

 Attn: Ate Up With Motor Privacy Requests